-Obtaining documentation from applicants and participants that is acceptable as evidence of social security numbers Making a copy of the original documentation submitted, returning it to the individual, and retaining a copy in the file folder Once the individual's verification status is classified as "verified," DCHA should remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
-DCHA Policy Once an individual's status is classified as "verified" in HUD's EIV system, DCHA will remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Obtaining documentation from applicants and participants that is acceptable as evidence of social security numbers Making a copy of the original documentation submitted, returning it to the individual, and retaining a copy in the file folder Once the individual's verification status is classified as "verified," the PHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
+The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.
+PHA Policy Once an individual's status is classified as "verified" in HUD's EIV system, the PHA will not remove and destroy copies of documentation accepted as evidence of social security numbers.
 7-II.C.
 DOCUMENTATION OF AGE A birth certificate or other official record of birth is the preferred form of age verification for all family members.
 For elderly family members an original document that provides evidence of the receipt of social security retirement benefits is acceptable.
 DCHA Policy If an official record of birth or evidence of social security retirement benefits cannot be provided, DCHA will require the family to submit other documents that support the reported age of the family member (e.g., school records, driver's license if birth year is recorded) and to provide a self-certification.
 Age must be verified only once during continuously-assisted occupancy.